minhtran-q/kafka-knownledge/README.md

 <details>
   <summary>__consumer_offsets topic</summary>
   <br/>

-  Since 0.9v Kafka stores topic offsets on the broker directly instead of relying on Zookeeper.

   Offsets in Kafka are stored as messages in a separate topic named `__consumer_offsets` .
-Each consumer commits a message into the topic at periodic intervals.
+Each consumer commits offset into the topic `__consumer_offsets`, ensuring that consumers can resume processing from the correct position in case of failure.

   The **Consumer Groups** are stored in the `__consumer_offsets` topic.
 That topic contains both the committed offsets and the groups metadata (group.id, members, generation, leader, ...).
 Groups are stored using `GroupMetadataMessage` messages (Offsets use `OffsetsMessage`).